Why College May Not Be for Everyone

 While college is a good option for many people, it isn’t for everyone — and not going to a four year college doesn’t mean you can’t have a meaningful career.

 More people than ever before have a college degree, but a four-year program isn’t the only way to be successful.
-College isn’t for everyone, and even employers are realizing that there are many skills that can’t be captured in a degree program.
-In fact, some major employers, including Google and Apple, no longer require applicants to have a four-year degree for positions in which a degree was once a prerequisite.
+Even employers are realizing that there are many skills that can’t be captured in a degree program.
+In fact, some major tech companies, including Google and Apple, no longer require applicants to have a four-year degree for some of their positions.

-There are certain jobs for which you need a college degree, like engineering or counseling, but there are plenty of careers out there that don’t require additional degrees.
+There are certain jobs for which you need a college degree, like an electrical engineer, marketing manager, or teacher, but there are plenty of careers out there that don’t require additional degrees.

 Reasons You Should Not Go To College

 • You’re not excited about your options.
-Maybe you didn’t get into the schools you expected or have second thoughts that came up when you tried to imagine yourself attending the schools you did get into.
-Taking a year off, reassessing, and considering different options can be a good strategy if the thought of college fills you with dread or doubt rather than excitement.
+Maybe you didn’t get into the schools you expected to or you’re having second thoughts when you try to imagine yourself attending the schools you did get into.
+If the thought of college fills you with dread or doubt rather than excitement, taking a year off to reassess your options can be a good strategy.

 • You’re unsure what career you are interested in pursuing.
 You may want to explore different options by being exposed to college-level courses at a community college, or spend time volunteering, working, or traveling.